saulpierotti/markdown_notebook/BDP1.md

 * A batch system takes care of scheduling non-interactive jobs
 	* There are many batch systems: HTCondor, OpenLava, LSF, ...
 	* It dynamically allocates jobs so to maximise cluster use, minimise latency and respect fairshare on a time window
+	* It provides a single point of control for jobs submitted to the CPU farm
 * Jobs are composed of
 	* Job type
 	* Prologue: initial checks